Note: A detailed itinerary including timings is available below. Check out our gallery here for images of the tour.

 - No Pick-Up: Irish Tour Tickets Office (10 Great Victoria Street).

 - Pick-Up: City centre hotels (see bottom of Bookings Tab for details).
 Hotel pick-ups must be arranged at least 24 hours in advance.

 - Approx. 9 hours.

 - Carrick-a-Rede Rope Bridge Crossing Fee.

 - Lunch - Participants are encouraged to bring their own packed lunch.
 Other options you may wish to consider are:

 About The Belfast Game Of Thrones Day Tour:

-Your journey from Belfast to Westeros begins at the Irish Tour Tickets Shop on 10 Great Victoria Street.
+Your journey from Belfast to Westeros begins outside the Irish Tour Tickets Office on Great Victoria Street.
 Be sure to check in at 08:45 on your chosen date, as the coach will embark on the first leg of the tour at 09:00.
 Complimentary hotel pick-up is also available (see above).

 As you make your way out of Belfast, peer up at the Samson and Goliath cranes.
 These real world giants are even more breathtaking when viewed up close.

-Following a scenic coastal road out of Belfast the next stop takes you to Carrickfergus Castle, a Norman era fortification that's borne witness to countless power struggles throughout the centuries.
+Following a scenic coastal road out of Belfast you'll pass Carrickfergus Castle, a Norman era fortification that's borne witness to countless power struggles throughout the centuries.
 Listen as your guide recounts tales of sieges, murders and executions every bit as memorable as those from the TV series.

 The first stop is a location from season 6, Carnlough Village, whose rustic 19th century harbour proved ideal for Game of Throne's location scouts.
 It was used to represent the waterways of Braavos, most notably the canal into which Arya Stark jumped after being stabbed by the Waif.
 Fans with sharp eyes and a good memory may even recognise the same waterside stairway that Maisie Williams' character clambers up after evading her nemesis.